debbiemarkslab/EVcouplings/README.md

 for how to download the respective databases.
 Note that this may take a while, especially the generation of post-processed SIFTS mapping files.

+#### Sequence databases for EVcomplex
+Running the complexes pipeline within EVcouplings (aka EVcomplex) requires two special pre-computed databases.
+You can download these databases here:

+ena_genome_location_table: https://marks.hms.harvard.edu/evcomplex_databases/cds_pro_2017_02.txt
+uniprot_to_embl_table: https://marks.hms.harvard.edu/evcomplex_databases/idmapping_uniprot_embl_2017_02.txt

+These databases should be saved in your local environment.
+Paths to local copies of these databases need to be added to the complexes configuration file.

+In future releases these databases will be generated automatically.

 #### Other sequence databases

 You can however use any sequence database of your choice in FASTA format if you prefer to.
 The database for any particular job needs to be defined in the job configuration file ("databases" section) and set as the input database in the "alignment" section.